Timeline of how Trump’s pledge to end the war in Ukraine hit reality

 February 12: Trump announces he has called Russian President Vladimir Putin to discuss a possible ceasefire deal between Ukraine and Russia.
 It’s the first known conversation between the presidents since Trump assumed office in January.

 The call marks a U-turn on years of US foreign policy and takes European allies by surprise.
-Russia has waged war on eastern Ukraine since 2014 and launched a full-scale invasion in 2022.
+Moscow illegally annexed Ukraine’s Crimea region in 2014 – and launched a full-scale invasion of the country in 2022.

 Later the same day, Trump calls Ukrainian President Volodymyr Zelensky to inform him about his conversation with Putin and his plans to end the war in Ukraine.